ku-sldg/verified-tpm12/index.md

 title: Verified TPM
 ---

-Verified TPM is specifying the TPM 1.2 formally in PVS.
+The goal of the Verified TPM is specifying and verifying the TPM 1.2 formally in PVS.
+We specify the TPM as a state transformation system with each instruction modifying the TPM state.
+We then use a state monad to sequence instruction execution, threading state through a sequence of instructions.

 ## Recent Activities

-* Coming Soon
+* Submitted a new paper on protocol verification to FM'14
+* Presented Privacy CA Attestation Protocol Verification results at NFM'13
+* Presented initial results at MVD'12

 ## Team

-Verified TPM is run by The Information and Telecommunication Technology Center at The University of Kansas.
+Verified TPM is run by [System-Level Design Group](ku-sldg.github.io) in The Information and Telecommunication Technology Center at The University of Kansas.

 ### Faculty